xot/ElectraOne/DOCUMENTATION.md

 - ```Devices.py```: stores curated device presets.
 - ```versioninfo.py```: stores the date this version was committed

+Finally, the file ```default.lua``` contains the default LUA scripting all effect presets need to include in order to properly format certain control values, and to pause/resume display redraws.

 The remote script outputs various debug messages, with different 'importance' levels: